OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: Results

 \subsubsection{Graph Regression Tasks}

-For graph regression, we mainly evaluate the ability of GNNs to capture the semantics and core patterns of graphs, based on cycle counting and path counting for each graph.
-Lower MAE and higher R2 values indicate better performance.
-As shown in Table~\ref{tab:graph_regression}, node-based (except GIN), pooling-based, GL-based, and SSL-based approaches (except our model) do not achieve satisfactory performance.
-This is because these approaches are not designed to enhance the expressivity of GNNs, i.e., they cannot distinguish whether two graphs are isomorphic or have the same cycles.
-In contrast, GIN, subgraph-based GNNs, and our model aim to theoretically increase the expressivity of GNNs, thereby achieving satisfying performance.
-Particularly, our model performs the best on all datasets.
-This is because our model is guaranteed to have better expressivity, such as counting 8-Cycle, while other approaches have low expressivity.
-Additionally, we propose a unified contrastive learning approach to augment graphs and achieve more generalizable graph representations.
+For graph regression tasks, the focus is primarily on evaluating how well GNNs can capture the semantics and key structural patterns of graphs, such as cycle and path counts for each graph.
+Lower \textit{MAE} and higher \textit{$R^2$} scores reflect better performance.
+As shown in Table~\ref{tab:graph_regression}, node-based methods (excluding GIN and PNA), pooling-based models, GL-based techniques, and SSL-based approaches generally fail to deliver satisfactory results.
+This is because these methods are not specifically designed to enhance the expressiveness of GNNs, meaning they cannot effectively differentiate between isomorphic graphs or graphs with identical cycles.
+In contrast, GIN, PNA, and subgraph-based GNNs explicitly aim to improve the theoretical expressiveness of GNNs, resulting in superior performance.
+GIN and PNA aim to improve the theoretical expressiveness to approximate the Weisfeiler-Lehman (1-WL) isomorphism test.
+Similarly, although GTs (e.g., GPS, NAG, HGT) show improved capabilities over standard node-based methods in capturing broader contexts, they still lack the strict theoretical expressivity guarantees required to precisely count complex structural motifs.

+Subgraph-based models like ECS, AK+, and I2 consistently outperform other approaches on almost all regression datasets.
+By breaking graphs down into overlapping or rooted subgraphs, these methods capture rich structural details that enhance their theoretical expressivity.
+As a result, they are better able to distinguish between graph isomorphism classes and accurately identify important motifs, which leads to improved performance.
+Notably, because HMN makes deliberate compromises for computational speed, its capacity to distinguish the topological roles of multi-hop neighbors is diminished.
+Consequently, its performance on counting tasks that emphasize complex exact structures falls slightly behind other subgraph-based models.
+Lastly, as the complexity of the target motif increases (e.g., from 3-Cycle to 8-Cycle), most GNNs (except subgraph-based ones) experience a drastic performance drop.
+This highlights the limitations of many GNN architectures in capturing higher-order dependencies and complex structural relationships.